 Ahead of this year's Golden Goals summit in New York, co-founder of Comic Relief and Project Everyone spoke to The Drum about how he thought marketing could change the world.

 The Marketing Can Change The World Awards aims to show of what the industry can produce and do, if you bring together the brilliant minds of creatives and marketers.
 If you or your company, agency, brand, etc, have been involved with social good campaigns that you believe have done something to change the world, enter now.
+The deadline for entries is Friday 27 October.

 The awards are part of Do It Day which starts with a hack session in London, New York and Singapore on Tuesday 10 October, World Mental Health Day to devise a strategy around mental health.